open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/ingestion/workflows/dbt/ingest-dbt-ui.md

 Click on the the link [here](https://docs.getdbt.com/guides/getting-started) for getting started with dbt cloud account setup if not done already.
 OpenMetadata uses dbt cloud APIs to fetch the `run artifacts` (manifest.json, catalog.json and run_results.json) from the most recent dbt run.
 The APIs need to be authenticated using an Authentication Token.
-Follow the link [here](https://docs.getdbt.com/dbt-cloud/api-v2#section/Authentication) to generate an authentication token for your dbt cloud account.
+Follow the link [here](https://docs.getdbt.com/docs/dbt-cloud-apis/service-tokens) to generate an authentication token for your dbt cloud account.

+The `Account Viewer` role is the minimum requirement for the dbt cloud token.

 {% image
   src="/images/v1.3/features/ingestion/workflows/dbt/dbt-cloud.webp"